stievie/ABx/INSTALL.md

 $ ./bin/dbtool -a genacckey
 ~~~

-To stop the servers in the correct order, you can use `.stop` in the root directory.
+To stop the servers in the correct order, you can use `./stop` in the root directory.

 ### Known issues